-Bitfarms' net financial income for Q1 2022 was \$4.1 million compared to net financial expenses of \$23.4 million in Q1 2021.
-The \$27.5 million change was primarily related to a \$19.5 million loss on the revaluation of warrants related to Private Placement closed on January 7, 2021 and the Dominion loan in Q1 2021, which were exercised in Q1 2021 and not applicable in Q1 2022, in addition to a loss on embedded derivative of \$2.6 million in Q1 2021 that no longer existed in Q1 2022.
-The increase of \$2.2 million in interest on credit facility and long-term debt in Q1 2022, compared to the same period last year, was mostly due to the Galaxy Digital credit facility which commenced on December 30, 2021.
-The increase in net financial income included a \$10.9 million gain on disposition of marketable securities, mainly related to the funding of the Argentina Expansion, that did not exist in Q1 2021.
+Bitfarms' net financial income for Q2 2022 was \$11.9 million compared to net financial expenses of \$1.1 million for Q2 2021.
+The \$13.0 million change was primarily related to a \$19.7 million gain on disposition of marketable securities related to the funding of the Argentina Expansion, that did not exist in Q2 2021.
 The Company has funded its expansion in Argentina through the acquisition of marketable securities and in-kind contribution of these securities to a company in Argentina that it controls.
-The subsequent disposition of these marketable securities in exchange for Argentine Pesos gave rise to a gain as the amount received in Pesos that exceeded the amount of Pesos the Company would have received from a direct foreign currency exchange.
-Offsetting the gain on disposition of marketable securities was the provision on the Argentina VAT receivable of \$2.9 million in Q1 2022, which did not exist in Q1 2021.
+The subsequent disposition of these marketable securities in exchange for Argentine Pesos gave rise to a gain as the amount received in Argentine Pesos exceeded the amount of Argentine Pesos the Company would have received from a direct foreign currency exchange.
+Offsetting the gain on disposition of marketable securities was the provision for the Argentina VAT receivable of \$2.1 million in Q2 2022 which was not applicable in Q2 2021.
+The Company's loss on currency exchange increased by \$0.8 million mostly due to its operations in Argentina which did not exist in Q2 2021.
+The increase of \$3.8 million in interest on credit facility and long-term debt in Q2 2022, compared to the same period last year, was mostly due to the Galaxy Digital credit facility which commenced on December 30, 2021 and the Blockfi equipment financing agreement which commenced on February 18, 2022.